holly1238/mobile-sp/source/quickstarts/androidquickstart.rst

 Where ``org.pytorch:pytorch_android`` is the main dependency with PyTorch Android API, including libtorch native library for all 4 android abis (armeabi-v7a, arm64-v8a, x86, x86_64).
-Further in this doc you can find how to rebuild it only for specific list of android abis.
+See `Android Selective Build <../selectivebuild/andriodSelectiveBuild.html>`__ for information about how to rebuild it only for a specific list of android abis.

 ``org.pytorch:pytorch_android_torchvision`` is an additional library with utility functions for converting ``android.media.Image`` and